guldcoin/guld-chat/docs/1-guld.chat-setup.md

 #### [Registration](http://guld.chat/3-transactions/2-Registration.html)

-Once your application has been approved by a guld member, you may [sign your registration transaction.](http://guld.chat/3-transactions/2-Registration.html)
+Once your application has been approved you may [sign your registration transaction.](http://guld.chat/3-transactions/2-Registration.html)

 [Look at these tips for help on how to sign.](http://guld.chat/4-FAQ.html)